 FAQs: Masters Programs in Europe

-Which universities in Europe offer 1 year masters programs?
+Which universities in Europe offer 1-year Masters?

 Can Indian students study Masters in Europe?

-Can international students work while studying Masters programs in Europe?
+Can international students work during study?